Azure AD Access Token Lifetimes and Long-running PowerShell Scripts

 The new Azure AD app property lock feature (in preview) prevents attackers updating the credentials for an Azure AD enterprise app so that they can get an access token and exploit the app’s permissions.
 This technique has been used in several attacks, notably the infamous SolarWinds exploit in 2021.
 The app property lock is not mandatory and it’s important to keep on checking the audit log to make sure that attackers don’t creep into your tenant.

 It’s easy to invite people to become guest users in a Microsoft 365 tenant, but some of the invitees never accept the invitation.
 Perhaps they don’t need to redeem the invitation to do work or maybe it’s because they don’t want to.
-In either case, Azure AD guest accounts with unredeemed invitations can accumulate and become stale.
+In either case, Entra ID guest accounts with unredeemed invitations can accumulate and become stale.
 In this post, we discuss how to use PowerShell to find and remove those stale accounts in a safe manner.

 Azure AD Introduces IPv6 Support